 What are mosquitoes?

 Mosquitoes live worldwide.
 They have a fly-like appearance - slender bodies, long legs, narrow wings that are covered in fine hair, and an extended mouthpart (proboscis) that is used for feeding.
-Female mosquitoes feed on the blood of both people and animals in order to get the protein required to create eggs.
+Female mosquitoes feed on the blood of both people and animals to get the protein required to create eggs.

 Two of the most common species of mosquitoes found living and breeding in Southeast Texas include: